simmel/well_feedit/README.md

     comments.
   * Then remove the `content` entry since it's just data duped from other elements.
-* uses the `old.reddit.com` domain which still is better than the regular site.
+* If you visit it on a subdomain which starts with `old.`, e.g. https://old.well-feedit.io/r/netsec/new.rss, it uses the `old.reddit.com` domain which still is better than the regular site on a computer but right now the regular site is better on mobile.

 ### TODO